Jump to Content

 Accelerated Verification Method (AVM)

 An optional, alternative certification pathway that is faster than standard QTM testing.
-The AVM maintains the rigour of certification through a combination of eligibility screening and comprehensive follow-up QTM testing.
+Results from AVM testing are used to determine if a product has met the quality standards and thus qualifies for VeraSol certification.
+The AVM maintains the rigor of certification through a combination of eligibility screening and comprehensive follow-up QTM testing.

-VeraSol uses the Global LEAP test methods for standalone TVs, fans, refrigerators, and solar water pumps intended for use with off-grid solar energy systems, such as solar home system kits or mini-grids.
+VeraSol maintains the Global LEAP test methods for standalone TVsfansrefrigerators, and solar water pumps intended for use with off-grid solar energy systems, such as solar home system kits or mini-grids.
 The Global LEAP test methods leverage pre-existing and widely-accepted international test methods, adapted in close collaboration with off-grid professionals and other market, product, and testing experts.
 These standardized test methods enable consistent product-to-product comparisons.

 The Global LEAP test methods primarily cover:

 The Global LEAP test methods are used by VeraSol to test and evaluate off-grid appliances.
-All of the appliances contain in the VeraSol Product Database have been tested according to these test methods.
+All of the appliances published on the VeraSol Product Database have been tested according to these test methods.